 Canvas is great for painting on but if you’re just starting out, why not use paper?
 At least to practice on and get a feel for the paint.

-If you do use paper (or wood, or masonite, or any other surface) you should probably coat it with Gesso first, using a big house brush.
+If you do use paper (or wood, or masonite, or if you buy a raw canvas) you should coat it with Gesso first, using a big house brush.
 This will give you a solid, long-lasting surface that your oil paint can adhere to.